Product Documentation

 • Ping SKFS using REST and PASSWORD authorization:

-shell> java -jar skfsclient.jar P https://[FQDN]:8181 1 REST PASSWORD
+shell> java -jar skfsadminclient.jar P https://[FQDN]:8181 1 REST PASSWORD fidoadminuser Abcd1234!

-shell> java -jar skfsclient.jar P https://[FQDN]:8181 1 REST PASSWORD
+$ fidoserver:~/skfsclient> java -jar skfsadminclient.jar P https://`hostname`:8181 1 REST PASSWORD fidoadminuser Abcd1234!

 • Ping SKFS using SOAP and PASSWORD authorization:

-shell> java -jar skfsclient.jar P https://[FQDN]:8181 1 REST PASSWORD
+shell> java -jar skfsadminclient.jar P https://[FQDN]:8181 1 SOAP PASSWORD fidoadminuser Abcd1234!

-Successful responses will be similar to the image above.
+Successful responses will be similar to the image above